Michael Olunga

-Michael Olunga Ogada (born 26 March 1994) is a Kenyan professional footballer who plays as a striker for Qatari club Al-Duhail and captains the Kenya national team.
+Michael Olunga Ogada (born 26 March 1994) is a Kenyan professional footballer who plays as a striker and captains Qatar Stars League Side Al-Arabi and the Kenya national team.

 Club career

 Early career and Gor Mahia

 While still a student at the Upper Hill School, Olunga began his career with the Liberty Sports Academy in the Nairobi County League.
 He scored 32 goals for the side during the 2012 season, helping them finish the season unbeaten and earn promotion to the Nairobi Provincial League.
 He made headlines when he scored seven goals in a single match helping his team to an 8–0 win.

 Initially reported to be attending trials in France, Olunga signed for Kenyan Premier League side Tusker on a one-year loan deal from Liberty on 19 December 2012.

-After finishing the 2013 season with two goals for Tusker, Olunga was loaned to fellow Premier League side Thika United for another year, before joining Gor Mahia before the beginning of the 2015 season.
+After finishing the 2013 season with two goals for Tusker, Olunga was loaned to fellow Premier League side Thika United for another year, before joining Gor Mahia ahead of the 2015 season.
 He finished the season as the club's top scorer in the league with 19 goals to help the side win a record 15th league title without losing a single match, including the second goal in a 2–0 win over Muhoroni Youth on their final league match of the season.